 In the middle of the southern facade there was a wide entrance to the market hall, placed on the portal topped with the so-called ogee arch.
 From the opposite side, opened to the market, along the building stretched the stalls of shopkeeper, and between them there was a similar entrance portal.
 Doorway with a characteristic stepped portal and the ogee arch was also located in the ground floor from the east side.
 It was the main, representative facade with an entrance serving the councilors.
 Originally, the floor decorations composed of windows and gray-blue painted blendes, probably ran around three elevations: east, south and west.
 The north elevation, as situated from the side of the stalls, was deprived of decoration.
 Probably the shorter sides of the town hall were originally crowned with Gothic gables.

 The ground floor of the building, having much more modest decoration, served commercial functions, while the rich program of brick floor level decoration suggests that it was a representative floor with the chambers among which it was the most important – the council meeting room.
 The floors were connected by wooden stairs, placed in the entrance hall on the eastern side.
 The ground floor rooms were illuminated by small window openings with a semicircular arch.
 Larger windows were used at the floor level.
 The building was warmed by a hypocaustum furnace, whose canals placed in the walls, spread heated air to individual rooms.

-To this day, Gothic northern, eastern and southern walls have been preserved.
+As a result of the regothisation carried out in the 21st century, the town hall today has a similar appearance to the original from the outside.
+The Gothic north, east and south walls have been preserved to this day, while the west façade was changed due to the extension of the building by 2.5 meters in the 17th century.
 The medieval cellars, located in the south-west wing, have also a great historical value.
 Unfortunately, they are currently unavailable, because after the Second World War they were covered with slag.
 The building of the Old Town Hall is now the seat of the Provincial Public Library.